rhelmstedter/pybites-work/datetime-and-pytest/datetime-and-pytest.md

     age = days // 365
     days_till_next_bd = (next_birthday - today).days

-    paragraph = f"""You were born on {birthday:%B %d, %Y}.
+    print(f"""You were born on {birthday:%B %d, %Y}.
 It was a {birthday:%A}.
 You have been alive for {days:,} days and are {age} years old.
-There are {days_till_next_bd} days until your next birthday.""" print(paragraph)
+There are {days_till_next_bd} days until your next birthday.""")

     You were born on May 19, 1986.
 It was a Monday.
-You have been alive for 13,790 days and are 37 years old.
-There are 89 days until your next birthday.
+You have been alive for 13,791 days and are 37 years old.
+There are 88 days until your next birthday.

 At this point, it was already starting to get a little complex.
-Remember, I was teaching a room full of 41 students who are 11&#x2013;12 years old.
+Keep in mind, I was teaching a room full of 41 students who are 11&#x2013;12 years old.
 But we pushed on.
 So we asked how else can we make this better?
 Well, at the moment, it only works for a single birthday.
 It would be nice to ask the user what their birthday is.
 It was pretty much the end of the class period, so we pushed off refactoring for the next day.

-<a id="orgb5012f7"></a>
+<a id="orgd4dc32a"></a>

 # Refactoring Into Functions